 The part of the Constitution that may have had the greatest influence on these debates was the one that actually broke some prior laws, which was Article 7.
 Specifically, it said that "The ratification of the conventions of nine states, shall be sufficient for the establishment of this constitution between the states so ratifying the same," with the significance of this passage coming from its only requiring "nine" states (rather than all thirteen) to put the document into effect.
-The reason that this broke some prior laws was because the document it replaced - the "Articles of Confederation," to be specific - had a part of it saying that "nor shall any alteration at any time hereafter be made" to the existing system of government, "unless such alteration be agreed to in a Congress of the United States, and be afterwards confirmed by the legislatures of every state" (Source: Article XIII, with emphasis added).
+The reason that this broke some prior laws was because the document it replaced - the "Articles of Confederation," to be specific - had a part of it saying that "nor shall any alteration at any time hereafter be made" to the existing system of government, "unless such alteration be agreed to in a Congress of the United States, and be afterwards confirmed by the legislatures of every state" (Source: Article XIII).
 Thus, total unanimity was required under the prior laws to do anything like pass a new Constitution; and the instructions to the delegates of the Constitutional Convention specifically forbade many of them from doing so.
-This not only affected the rules of the game for what was needed to pass the Constitution, but also ignited a procedural debate over whether the country as a whole had a right to adopt this Constitution, without the unanimity required by these prior laws - a debate that was more than merely theoretical, given that the state of Rhode Island had refused even to send delegates to the Constitutional Convention, and was sure to try and boycott the debates over ratification as well.
+This not only affected the rules of the game for what was needed to pass the Constitution, but also ignited a fierce procedural debate over whether the country as a whole had a right to adopt this Constitution, without the unanimity required by these prior laws - a debate that was more than merely theoretical, given that the state of Rhode Island had refused even to send delegates to the Constitutional Convention, and was sure to try and boycott the debates over ratification as well.
 This made the unanimity required by these prior laws virtually impossible to get in practice (perhaps absolutely impossible); and the Constitution simply wasn't going to get passed, if the "unanimity rule" was followed here.

 John Trumbull's Declaration of Independence

-James Madison later responded to the charge of illegality in the Federalist Papers, by quoting from the Declaration of Independence itself; which said that the people could "abolish or alter their governments as to them shall seem most likely to effect their safety and happiness" - something which would not have been possible under a strict adherence to prior laws.
-(Source: Federalist No. 40) He thus compared violating prior laws to pass the Constitution, to the colonies' decision to break the laws of the mother country (Great Britain) in declaring their independence from it to begin with - a claim so loaded, and so revolutionary, that it's almost impossible to overstate just how significant it was at that time; given the dire straits that the colonies were in, from having a government so weak as the one of that time.
+James Madison later responded to the charge of illegality in the Federalist Papers, by quoting - or rather, paraphrasing - from the Declaration of Independence itself; which said that the people could "abolish or alter their governments as to them shall seem most likely to effect their safety and happiness" - something which would not have been possible under a strict adherence to prior laws.
+(Source: Madison's paraphrase in Federalist No. 40) He thus compared violating prior laws to pass the Constitution, to the colonies' decision to break the laws of the mother country (Great Britain) in declaring their independence from it to begin with - a claim so loaded, and so revolutionary, that it's almost impossible to overstate just how significant it was at that time; given the dire straits that the colonies were in, from having a government so weak as the one of that time.
 The Constitution, in other words, was a Second American Revolution; and the situation was so desperate - and so similar to the one faced by the colonists, when rebelling against King George III - that the states were justified in breaking the laws to pass this Constitution, just as they had been in rebelling against the British and establishing their own country to begin with.
 (And lest this point not be understood, let me say explicitly that this was all true - I think it really was that desperate.
 The union was about ready to fracture if the new Constitution was not passed; and the thirteen states were in very real danger of anarchy, bankruptcy, and even civil war - hence the impetus for a Constitutional Convention to begin with.)

 Interior of Independence Hall